alefranz/MELT/BACKLOG.md

 **Done when**

-- The full test suite passes on the .NET 8 / .NET 10 matrix.
+- The full test suite passes under the combined validation matrix.
 - Production package floors are documented separately from build-only package updates.

-### 6. Update package metadata, documentation, and migration guidance
+### 4. Update package metadata, documentation, and migration guidance

 **Scope**

-- Update package descriptions, tags, README content, documentation, and sample labels to distinguish the `netstandard2.0` core packages from the .NET 8 / .NET 10 ASP.NET Core helpers and test matrix.
+- Update package descriptions, tags, README content, documentation, and sample labels to distinguish the `netstandard2.0` core packages, the dedicated .NET 8 baseline samples, the default .NET 10 samples, and the named .NET 9 web compatibility variants.
 - Document Microsoft.Extensions.Logging 8.0 as the core-package minimum and
   .NET Framework 4.7.2 as best-effort compatibility without CI coverage.
 - Remove wording that calls ASP.NET Core 2.1 LTS or treats .NET 9 as the only